Cooking Questions & Answers

 Smashed Potatoes

-I want to know how to make restaurant style smashed potatoes....the kind that are chunky.
+I want to know how to make restaurant-style smashed potatoes....the kind that are chunky.

-When tender, drain well, then put back on the heat and let them dry for a couple of minutes.
+When tender, drain well, then put back on the heat and let them dry for a few minutes.
 This will keep them fluffier--the dryer, the better.
 Leave the skins on.
 Since you want to keep them chunky, add all your add-ins before you start smashing: some warmed dairy--either milk, half and half, cream, sour cream (don't let the sour cream boil), etc.

-For garnish try sprinkling with fresh chives or parsley.
+For garnish, try sprinkling with fresh chives or parsley.

 Egg Expiration